Online Bachelor of Science in Engineering Degree Programs

 Admission requirements for the program include ACT or SAT scores and core (CPC) units in mathematics, English, social studies, science, and computer applications.

-Through the program, students examine the design, installation and performance of electrical systems, the use of basic quality control tools, and the individual cost components that impact the total cost of manufacturing goods or services.
+Through the program, students examine the design, installation, and performance of electrical systems, the use of basic quality control tools, and the individual cost components that impact the total cost of manufacturing goods or services.

 At the end of the program, graduates have the opportunity to pursue roles as systems engineers, continuous improvement coordinators, process improvement analysts, manufacturing engineers, process engineers, and industrial specialists.

-• Location: Hattiesburg, Mississippi
+• Location: Hattiesburg, MS

-Online Bachelor’s Degrees in Mechanical Engineering
+Online Bachelor of Science Degrees in Mechanical Engineering

 One of the broadest disciplines in engineering, mechanical engineering applies the knowledge of engineering, physics, mathematics, and materials science to analyze, design, and maintain mechanical systems.